-To compliment these developments, a new rail link to central Warsaw is also underway.
+To compliment these a new rail link to central Warsaw is accessed under Terminal A.

 Chopin’s 50+ retail concessions are as impressive as its development plans.
 This is terrific news for passengers heading to the US and Canada, as check-in is three hours before departure.
 So whether it’s a prestige watch, a glittering jewellery set or haute-couture fashions and cosmetics, Chopin’s tax and duty-free stores are sure to have the exclusive • or elusive • product you’re looking for.

 For new-release and classic fragrances, follow your nose either to the Aelia Duty Free store, the Baltona Bestseller or the Baltona Perfumery outlets.
 They all stock market leading fragrances such as Estée Lauder, Paris Hilton and Dolce & Gabbana for women, with eau de cologne from Nautica, Davidoff and Giorgio Armani for the men.
 Their luxurious cosmetic ranges include nail polishes, glosses and exclusive to travel gift and travel sets from YSL, Too Faced, Maybelline, Max Factor and celebrity favourite, MAC.
 The Aelia Beauty concession in Arrivals also stocks cosmetic from Givenchy, Biotherm, Bvlgari and Clinique.

 For fashion, Michael Kors, Ermenegildo Zegna, Emporio Armani, Salvatore Ferragamo, Ralph Lauren, Victoria’s Secret and Burberry.